TaylorHere/clashG/README.md

 # ClashG - a Clash GUI for Gnome

-this project is stio WIP.
+this project is stil WIP.

 ![proxy-page](resources/screenshots/proxy-page.png)